NateSkiles/MyThai-Code-Summary/readme.md

 ```
 This template extends the MyThai_base.html file, which is the base template for this project.

-Finally, to render the pages that add restaurants or dishes I created a view that processes and brings all these things together.
+Finally, to render the pages that add restaurants and dishes, I created a view that processes and brings all these things together.

 ``` python
 def new_dish(request):